sapiens/blog/_posts/2015-7-20-CQRS-Immediate-Feedback-Web-App.md

 ---
 layout: post
-title:  CQ(R)S And Providing Immediate Feedback In A Web App
+title:  CQ(R)S And Providing Immediate Feedback In A Web App Using A Service Bus
 category: Domain driven design
 ---